CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 Thanks to ever-smaller and more powerful IT systems, it is now possible to work almost anywhere.
 This allows any place or place (worldwide) to be used as a mobile workstation.
 For example, it is possible to work in hotel rooms, in trains, in airplanes or in premises with the customer.

 Such mobile workstations can be set up by the user only very limited and often must be used as found.
 Therefore, every mobile user should be able to decide if an environment is suitable as a mobile workstation.
-Users should therefore be supported for the selection with practical guidance.Reasons against a mobile workstation include:
+Users should therefore be supported for the selection with practical guidance.
+Reasons against a mobile workstation include:

 * The information to be processed is too confidential to be processed outside the protected office environment (see also INF.9.M2 * mobile workstation regulations *).
 * The environment does not allow you to work without third-party access, for example in narrow seats in trains or airplanes.